danieltuzes/pip_package_demo/README.md

 ## program inputs and outputs

-For inputs, it takes command line arguments, a so-called masterconfig, contianing all the input and output files.
+For inputs, it takes a single command line argument, a so-called masterconfig, contianing all the input and output files.
+Call `python -m pmdemo -h` for more details.
 The masterconfig has an inputs section, defining:

 1. a data file (csv, database, big)
 2. a config file (cfg, text, small)